 Consider this article your pre pre-workout.

-What's in My Pre-workout and Is It Safe?
+What's in My Pre-Workout and Is It Safe?

-As pre-workout is designed to help you cruise through a particularly tough workout, it shouldn't be a surprise to learn that they supply your system with sugar, caffeine and other energy-boosting stimulants.
+As a pre-workout is designed to help you cruise through a particularly tough workout, it shouldn't be a surprise to learn that they supply your system with sugar, caffeine and other energy-boosting stimulants.

-For most men, however, pre-workout is a safe supplement to take, but, even at the safe end of the spectrum, its side effects can still cause jitters, itching and interrupted sleep, which are harmless but still uncomfortable.
+For most men, pre-workout is a safe supplement to take, but even at the safe end of the spectrum, its side effects can still cause jitters, itching and interrupted sleep, which are harmless but still uncomfortable.
 Our advice: if you're new to pre-workout, go for half doses to begin with and see how your body reacts.

-What Pre-workout Ingredients Should I Look Out For?
+What Pre-Workout Ingredients Should I Look Out For?

 BCAAs: Branch chain amino acids have been found to improve endurance during a workout and increase strength by maintaining cellular energy and supporting protein synthesis.